-As an independent professional, leads are an essential component to your business.
-Whether you find them through referrals, online marketing, or even cold calling, leads are necessary to keep your business healthy and growing.
+Leads are an essential component to every independent professional’s business.
+Whether you find leads through referrals, online marketing, or even cold calling, they are necessary to keep your business healthy and growing.

 1. Define Your Ideal Lead